Blog

 • demonstrates the value of the solution to the client’s business;

-The salesperson uses the White Paper as the basis for the presentation, focusing on how the solution can improve the client’s bottom line, such as increasing ROI, reducing TCO, or optimizing key business processes.
+The salesperson uses the White Paper as the basis for the presentation, focusing on how the solution can improve customer outcomes, such as increasing ROI, reducing TCO, or optimizing key business processes.
 This approach allows the solution to be presented not just as a set of features, but as a comprehensive answer to the customer’s specific needs and challenges.

-14. What you need for the stage: a list of possible objections and how to work through them so that employees can respond to the client’s doubts.
+2. What you need for the stage: A list of possible objections and how to work through them so that employees can respond to the client’s doubts.

 At this stage, the salesperson works with the doubts and objections of the client.
 It is important to see objections not as obstacles, but as opportunities to explore the customer’s needs and demonstrate the value of the solution.